 In a behavioral approach, a reward system may be implemented.
 For example, whenever a child takes a bite from a new type of food, the therapist will reward them with a sticker.
 Once they eat the whole piece of food, they may be given a bigger reward, such as a small toy.
 Often times, if a child is willing to try a new food once, they will be more accommodating and require less reinforcement to try the same food in the future.

 At NAPA Center, we offer both intensive feeding therapy and relationship-based developmental feeding therapy to address feeding issues.
-We have multiple clinics in the US and Australia.
 Our occupational and speech therapists take a comprehensive approach targeting muscular coordination, sensory processes, and social experiences associated with eating.
 We also offer VitalStim therapy for the treatment of dysphasia and dysphagia (swallowing difficulties).
 We take an individualized approach to therapy because we understand that each child is unique with very specific needs.
 If your baby, toddler, or child needs our services, we will work closely with you to select the best therapies for them, creating a customized program specific to your child’s needs and your family’s feeding therapy goals.
 If you’re interested in learning more about pediatric feeding therapy at NAPA Center, contact us or book a free screening by visiting the individual location page for your local clinic below.